dogweather/forkful/content/en/elm/good-coding-practices/refactoring.md

 weight: 19
 ---

-## What & Why?
-Refactoring is essentially spring cleaning your code base—it's about restructuring existing code without changing its external behavior.
-Programmers do it to make the code more readable, reduce complexity, improve maintainability, and make it easier to extend.

 ## How to:
 Consider you have an Elm function that's doing too much, like mixing up UI logic with state updates.
 It's a perfect candidate for refactoring.
 Originally: